CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * Possibly ship a launchwrapper injector that makes Forge, e.g. scan for coremods from the classpath instead of just that one coremods folder, dont attempt to download libraries, etc
 * (if i wanna get really silly) Use Forge's secret access transformer command-line program instead of maintaining an access transformer parser

+# Differences between this toolchain and period-accurate Forge

+Basically this uses a more Fabricy "do as much as possible with binaries" approach.
+This partially owes to the project's roots in Fabric Loom, which is a completely binary-based modding toolchain, but also because it's a good idea.

+* Operating at the level of whole class files, we install Forge the end-user way by downloading Minecraft, pasting the release Forge jar on top, and deleting META-INF.
+* Operating inside each class file, we then apply dev-environment creature-comforts like statically applied access transformers, remapping to MCP, blah blah.
+* Only *then* do we even *think* about touching Fernflower.
+  * It's even optional; `genSources` is not required to compile a mod.

+One exception to this hierarchy is that we merge the client and server jars first (using FabricMC's JarMerger) and paste Forge's files on top of the merged jar, when the period-accurate installation process would probably paste Forge on top of merely a client jar or server jar.
+This is seamless because Forge's class-overwrites were evidently computed against a merged jar in the first place (see `in.class`, which ships a `SideOnly` annotation on a vanilla method).

+Forge's period-accurate installation process is much more source-based - the game is immediately decompiled using a known Fernflower version (I think some binary remapping is done using a tool called Retroguard), source-patches are applied to fill decompiler gaps + to patch in Forge's features, the rest of remapping is performed using textual find-and-replace, and the whole thing is fed back to `javac` to produce the jar you run in development.
+This was done using some Python 2 scripts and binaries that you'd download alongside the forge/mcp install and trigger from your Ant build.

+These days we have a much more well-rounded set of class binary-manipulation tools available straight off-the-shelf, like `tiny-remapper`, `JarMerger`, Java's `ZipFileSystem`, etc, that make working with class binaries very expressive and fun.
+There isn't much reason to drop back to source files.

 ## Sample projects

 TODO: there's also atm only one sample project, for 1.4.7